goksanisil23/lazyECS/README.md

 # lazyECS
-Simple Entity Component System implementation with minimal application examples.
+Simple Entity Component System implementation with minimal robotics application examples.

 This project is mainly for learning and exploration purposes.
 For physics (and collision) system, lazyECS utilizes ReactPhysics3D (https://github.com/DanielChappuis/reactphysics3d).